-At present, most studies in dialectology and sociolinguistics investigating pronunciation variation focus on the acoustic properties of vowels (e.g., Clopper & Pisoni, 2004; Labov, 1980; Leinonen, 2010; Recasens & Espinosa, 2005; Adank et al., 2007; Van der Harst et al., 2014).
+At present, most studies in dialectology and sociolinguistics investigating pronunciation variation focus on the acoustic properties of vowels (e.g., Clopper & Pisoni, 2004; Labov, 1980; Leinonen, 2010; Recasens & Espinosa, 2005; Adank et al., 2007; Van der Harst, Van Velde & Van Hout, 2014).
 Since the seminal study of Peterson & Barney (1952), formant measurements have been the method of choice for measuring vowel quality.
-While the first and second formant are generally assumed to model height and frontness of the tongue body, this relationship is far from perfect (Rosner and Pickering, 1994).
-For example, an increase in F2 can be caused by a more anterior tongue position, but also by a decrease in lip rounding or tongue body shape (Lindblom & Sundberg, 1971; Harrington et al., 2011).
+While the first and second formant are generally assumed to model height and frontness of the tongue body, this relationship is not perfect (Rosner and Pickering, 1994).

-Labov et al. (1972) have spearheaded the formant-based approach in sociolinguistics by studying English formant-based vowel variation for a large number of speakers from various areas in the United States of America.
-Since then many other studies assessing dialect variation have used formant-based methods.
-For example Adank et al. (2007) investigated regional Dutch dialect variation, and both Clopper and Paolillo (2006) and Labov et al. (2005) studied American English regional variation.
+Labov, Yaeger and Steiner (1972) have spearheaded the formant-based approach in sociolinguistics by studying English formant-based vowel variation for a large number of speakers from various areas in the United States of America.
+Since then many other studies assessing dialect variation have used formant-based methods, for example Adank et al. (2007) investigating regional Dutch dialect variation, and Clopper and Paolillo (2006) and Labov, Ash and Boberg (2005) who studied American English regional variation.
 While formant-based measures provide a convenient quantification of the acoustic signal, the approach is not without its problems.
 First, since the shape of the vocal tract influences the formant frequencies (e.g., women generally have higher formant frequencies than men), some kind of normalization is required (see Adank et al., 2004 for an overview of various approaches) and choosing one method over another introduces a degree of subjectivity into the analysis.
-Furthermore, automatic formant detection is imperfect and requires manual correction in about 17-25% of the cases (Adank et al., 2004; Eklund & Traunmüller, 1997; Van der Harst et al., 2014).
+Furthermore, automatic formant detection is far from perfect and requires manual correction in about 17-25% of the cases (Adank et al., 2004; Eklund & Traunmüller, 1997; Van der Harst et al., 2014).
 Especially when using multiple formant measurement points per vowel (which is arguably better than using only the mid-point of the vowel; see Van der Harst et al., 2014), this becomes very time-consuming.
-For this reason wholespectrum methods (obtained by band-pass filtering the complete acoustic signal) have also been used in language variation research.
-In her dissertation, Leinonen (2010) studied Swedish dialect variation based on the automatic whole-spectrum analysis of Swedish vowel pronunciations.
+For this reason whole-spectrum methods (obtained by band-pass filtering the complete acoustic signal) have also been used in language variation research.
+In her dissertation, Leinonen (2010) studied Swedish dialect variation based on the automatic wholespectrum analysis of Swedish vowel pronunciations.
 A drawback of this type of analysis, however, is that it is highly sensitive to the amount of noise in the acoustic recordings (Leinonen, 2010, p.
 152).
 Furthermore, both formant-based and whole-spectrum-based methods are not suitable for investigating variation in the pronunciation of consonants.

-Another approach to investigating pronunciation variation is the use of transcriptions to describe the pronunciation of a speaker.
-By using transcriptions, a representative encoding of the impression of the acoustic signal is obtained which can be used to assess pronunciation differences between groups of speakers.
+Another approach to investigating pronunciation variation is to use the transcriptions of the underlying speech signal.
+By using transcriptions, an abstraction of the acoustic signal is obtained which can be used to assess pronunciation differences between groups of speakers.
 Even though "[t]ranscription is a messy thing" (Kerswill & Wright, 1990, p.
 273), transcriptions are frequently used in dialectometry where aggregate analyses based on a large set of linguistic items are instrumental for obtaining an objective view of dialectal variation and its social, geographical and lexical determinants (see Wieling and Nerbonne, 2015 for an overview).
-A clear advantage of using transcriptions is that they are excellently suited for a quantitative analysis (see, e.g., Wieling et al., 2012).
-A drawback of using transcriptions is that the speech signal is segmented into discrete units, which means that fine-grained subphonemic (phonetic) differences, such as co-articulation effects, are frequently ignored (as these are less reliably transcribed; Goeman, 1999, p.35).
-Of course, for a careful phonetic analysis, a narrow transcription is clearly necessary.
-For example, Sebregts (2015) distinguished many different pronunciations of /r/ by several hundred Dutch speakers through a careful phonetic analysis.
+Obviously, a clear drawback of using transcriptions is that the speech signal is segmented into discrete units, which means that coarticulation effects are generally ignored.